finos/rune-dsl/documentation/documentation.rst

 An alias is an indirection for an entire Rosetta expression.
 Aliases have been introduced in the Rosetta syntax because:

 * Model tree expressions can be cumbersome, which may contradict the primary goals of clarity and legibility.
-* The same model tree expressions are often reused across multiple modelling artefacts such as data rule, event and product qualification or calculation.
+* The same model tree expressions are often reused across multiple modelling artefacts such as data rule, event and product qualification or function.

 Syntax
 """"""